en

 Global Head of Market Intelligence

-Phill has 25 years experience in recruitment and talent, working on enabling organisations through data, analytics, and insights to achieve more effective recruitment and talent retention.
+Phill has 25 years experience in recruitment and talent, working on enabling organizations through data, analytics, and insights to achieve more effective recruitment and talent retention.

 Engagement Manager, Talent Advisory